-Consumers expect to find answers on the internet, as a tool it has all but completely erased the encyclopedia, dictionary, most magazines, and periodicals.
+Consumers expect to find answers on the internet.
+As a tool, it has all but completely erased the encyclopedia, dictionary, most magazines, and periodicals.

 Content Boosts SEO

 Having unique keywords relating to your business can help boost SEO for those keywords without having to force them in.
-If you follow inbound best practices and write about your property management business, SEO will naturally follow.
+So, if you follow inbound best practices and write about your property management business, SEO will naturally follow.

-- Getting earned results is the goal of SEO, but the purpose of any business is to convert that engagement into a sale.
+Getting "earned" results is the goal of SEO, but the purpose of any business is to convert that engagement into a sale.

-- The quality of your content can determine whether or not that conversion happens.
+The quality of your content can determine whether or not that conversion happens.

 When you're ready to start producing content, you should already have a plan for SEO at all levels of your property management marketing plans.

-- Use that plan to create a framework to keep your content on-message.
+Use that plan to create a framework to keep your content on message.
 The outline can include where to insert links and keywords.

-- Before you publish, thoroughly edit your content: no one shares content that looks unprofessional, is full of typos, and can't carry a coherent thought through to the end!
+Before you publish, thoroughly edit your content: no one shares content that looks unprofessional, is full of typos, and can't carry a coherent thought through to the end!

 At best, your content will get ignored.
 At worst, you'll attract the wrong kind of social media buzz.

-- Use shorter paragraphs
+Use shorter paragraphs

-- Don't use filler words
+Don't use filler words

-- Break up text with bullet points and images
+Break up text with bullet points and images

-Use Content to Help
+Use Content to Be Helpful

 Remember to keep your content relevant, expert-level, and helpful.
-Use it in ways that it brings that helpfulness to the user without trying to sell them, and let your leads come to you through an effective inbound marketing methodology!
+Use it in ways that bring that helpfulness to the user without trying to sell them, and let your leads come to you through an effective inbound marketing methodology!

 If you need a refresher on how to make your marketing spend work harder (and smarter) for your property management company, get in touch with the team at Geekly Media!
 We can show you how powerful SEO-driven, helpful content can be for your property management business.